andrewchambers/reasoncc/README.md

 ```

 # Short Notes
 - For now we target nodejs, but reason can generate native binaries.
   There is little point in setting that up now.
-I personally use the nix package manager
-  and installed bs-platform via a nix package I made using node2nix.

 - Code is automatically formatted with refmt... very nice.